Malaysian Malayalees: Status

 The Tamil language has been a prominent language and a lingua franca among the Indians in Malaysia.
-This is because the Tamils, make up approximately 75% of the entire Indian population in Malaysia (the majority of the population in the Madras Presidency).
+This is because the Tamils make up approximately 75% of the entire Indian population in Malaysia (the majority of the population in the Madras Presidency).
 The Tamil language has a firm hold in education, society and politics.

 As Tamil has been known to represent the Indian community, specifically South Indian community, other Indian languages have lost the opportunity to be prominent in education, society, politics and media including Malayalam.
-In order to be unified, the Malayalees and Telugus had agreed to Tamil being a language to represent the Indians whereas some North Indians were against it.
-Whereas the Punjabi language represented a part of the North Indian communities.
-Tamil language and Punjabi language were applied mainly in education, being a subject available to be examined in the Malaysian Public Exams (although the population of the Punjabis is approximately 2/3rd of the population of the Malayalees in Malaysia).
+In order to be unified, the Malayalees and Telugus had agreed to Tamil being a language to represent the Indians, though some North Indians were against it.
+The Punjabi language represented a part of the North Indian communities.
+Tamil language were applied mainly in education, being a subject available to be examined in the Malaysian Public Exams (although the population of the Punjabis is approximately 2/3rd of the population of the Malayalees in Malaysia).

 Today, Malayalam is only used as a spoken language at home and for formal purpose pertaining to some events held by the Malayalee Associations.
 There are no local radio channels, television channels and political parties representing the Malayalees, or its language.
-However, there are Malayalam television programs telecasted by local television channels and Malayalam songs played on the National Indian Radio Channel (Minnal FM).
+However, Malayalam television programs are broadcast by local television channels, and Malayalam songs are played on the National Indian Radio Channel (Minnal FM).

 Language shift

 Many Malaysian Malayalees, especially the youths who are either the third or fourth generation are not that fluent in speaking Malayalam.
-Some of them are even not able to speak Malayalam.
-This is because of a shift occurring from Malayalam to other languages among the Malayalee youths.
-Most of the Malayalee Christians and Hindus who are highly educated tend to use English as their first language.
-Besides, many Malayalees also who belong to families of medium education background practice speaking Tamil as their first language and they enroll their children into Tamil medium schools.
-Whereas, the Malabari Muslim youths today are more comfortable in speaking Bahasa Malaysia than their mother tongue.
+This is because of a shift occurring from Malayalam to Tamil among the Malayalee youths.
+Most of the Malayalee Christians and Hindus who are highly educated tend to use Tamil as their first languages.
+Some of them use English as their mother tongue too.
+Many Malayalees also who belong to families of medium education background practice speaking Tamil as their first language and they enroll their children into Tamil medium schools.
+Malabari Muslim youths today are more comfortable in speaking Bahasa Malaysia than their mother tongue.

 Population

-Population in The British Malaya
+Population in the British Malaya

 The Malayalees form the second largest Indian ethnic group in Malaysia.
-Based on the census conducted by the British Government in year 1957, the percentage of the population of Malayalees in Malaya was 0.98 to the total population of Malaya.
-The sex ratio of the Malayalees was lowest in year 1957, with about 480 females only to every 1,000 males.
+Based on the census conducted by the British Government in 1957, the percentage of the population of Malayalees in Malaya was 0.98 to the total population of Malaya.
+The sex ratio of the Malayalees was lowest in 1957, with about 480 females only to every 1,000 males.

 Although census were recorded for the Malayalees in Malaya, it is inaccurate because the figures only covered Malayalees who migrated on ships from the ports in the Malabar coastline.
-Whereas the children of the Malayalees who migrated to Malaya from the Madras Port (mostly labourers) were registered as Tamils in their birth certificate.
+The children of the Malayalees who migrated to Malaya from the Madras Port (mostly labourers) were registered as Tamils in their birth certificate.
 This led to the actual population of Malayalees in Malaya being unknown, but definitely more than the figure from the census conducted by the British government.